Classic Victoria Sponge Cake

 Instructions

-Start by making the sponge layers
+Start by making the sponge cakes:

 - Preheat oven to 160°C fan / 180°C conventional.
+Grease and line two 8-inch round cake tins.

-Assemble and sandwich the cake
+Assemble the cake:

 - Place one of the cake layers on a cake stand or plate.
 If the cake has domed on top, use a sharp knife to trim off the top and make the cake flat.